AntoineBastide47/GameEngine/ReadMe.md

 Warning: the game code is subject to change as the engine develops.

 ## Limitations
-I am currently building the engine on MacOS, so the engine wont have the best support for Linux and Windows out of the box, but I will try my best to make it as cross-platform as possible
+I am currently building the engine on macOS, so the engine won't have the best support for Linux and Windows out of the box, but I am planning to make the engine usable on Windows and Linux for version 1.0.0.<br>
+The engine won't be backwards compatible as that would create to much overhead, increase the size of binaries and reduce the performance of the games.

 ## Contributing
 Since this is a personal learning project, contributions are welcomed but may not be merged immediately.
 Feel free to fork the repository and experiment on your own.